sjohnephrame/J_bioinformatics-omics-analysis/README.md

 # Bioinformatics Omics Analysis (R)

 A portfolio of bioinformatics analyses demonstrating applied **proteomics and RNA-seq workflows** using R and Bioconductor.
-Work in this repository was completed during Ph.D. research.
+Work in this repository was completed during my Ph.D. research.
 This repository is intended to showcase skills relevant to **industry and academic bioinformatics and data scientist roles**.

 ---